Skip to Content

 When do I need my own insurance policy?
 What about driving other people's cars?

-If you’re driving someone else’s car, you’ll need to be a “named driver” on their policy.
-So if you're learning, and using a parent's or partner's car to practise with your sponsor, you'll need to make sure you are covered on their policy.
+If you’re driving someone else’s car, you must be a “named driver” on their policy.
+So if you’re learning and using a parent’s or partner’s car to practise with your sponsor, you must ensure their policy covers you.

-Some insurance policies include “open driving”, which means anyone with a full licence can drive your vehicle as well as you, and/or a "driving other cars" option, meaning you can drive other people's cars occasionally, with their permission.
-That said, both of these usually come with conditions, such as an age restriction, a requirement to have a clean licence, a limit to third party cover, or a restriction on the type of vehicles that are covered.
-So before you drive anyone else’s vehicle, you should always check the policy documents - yours and theirs - carefully to make sure that you are covered.
+Some insurance policies include “open driving“, which means anyone with a full licence can drive your vehicle as well as you, and/or a “driving other cars” option, meaning you can drive other people’s cars occasionally, with their permission.
+That said, both of these usually come with conditions, such as an age restriction, a requirement to have a clean licence, a limit to third-party cover, or a restriction on the type of vehicles that are covered.
+So before you drive anyone else’s vehicle, you should always carefully check the policy documents – yours and theirs – to ensure you are covered.

 What types of car insurance are out there?

-There are three main types of car insurance policy.
+There are three main types of car insurance policies.

 Third party insurance